 The second metric I used and the basis for selecting the BA101 as the automotive battery tester of choice here at ThrottleHolic is its retail price.

-Generally, there are other battery testers that are at par with the offer the BA101 provides, and for some, they even offer some functions/features the BA101 doesn’t have.
+Generally, other battery testers are at par with the offer the BA101 provides, and for some, they even offer some functions/features the BA101 doesn’t have.

 The BA101 was chosen because it gives a no-nonsense professional reading on a budget, entry-level price.